someguynamedjosh/scarlet/design/equality_again.md

     3. If I have dependencies, and the other side has an equal or greater number of dependencies, return Yes({SELF -> rhs(rd1 -> sd1, rd2 -> sd2, etc.),
        self_dep_1 -> rhs_dep_1, self_dep_2 -> rhs_dep_2, etc.}, {})
+        a.
+During this process, if I have any dependencies that themselves have dependencies, return Unknown.
+        b.
+During this process, do not consider dependencies on the RHS that have their own dependencies.
     4. If I am the lhs and I have more dependencies than the other side, refine the right.
     5. If I am the rhs and I have more dependencies than the other side, return